-Even I didn’t know it was so bad:
+But even I didn’t know it was this bad:

 After S.R. began working at Bellevue College in 2009, as a front desk representative for the Assistant Dean for Student Programs, she was promoted quickly from a summertime to a full-time worker, then a full-fledged personal assistant to the official.